 It’s okay to sign a publishing deal if

 - You’re okay with making money from writing songs for other artists.
 There are many songwriters who are okay with selling their songs to other artists, as long as it pays the bills.
 This might be a short or long-term decision. - You have no interest in a career as an artist.
 The long-term option of the previous point, there are songwriters who don’t mind remaining in obscurity. - It won’t restrict you from transitioning to a career as an artist later on.
 Publishing companies can be restrictive and might put in clauses to keep you on the roster for longer than you want to be, so be sure to read the fine print. - You spend most of your time just manufacturing songs.
 If you’re skillful in crafting really good songs in a short period of time, a publishing deal could be lucrative, even if you lose the rights. - You don’t mind sharing songwriting credits as a co-writer.
 Signing on as a co-writer with more established songwriters or artists could give you the recognition you need and set you up for big things when you do decide to branch out on your own.
 Some of today’s biggest names, including Ne-Yo, Meghan Trainor, and Lady Gaga, all started writing with and for other artists, which helped to give them a foothold to launch their solo careers. - You have researched the publishing company and found they have a good reputation.
 Not all publishing companies are created equal, so do your research to see what other past and present music creators are saying about them, as well as the types of deals they offer. - There are other songwriters, who you look up to, signed to the publishing company.
-Other songwriters, who you respect and who might be signed to the publishing company you’re interested in, can help you understand and learn the ropes. - There is a huge upfront advance on the table.
-A sizeable advance, involving tens or hundreds of thousands of dollars, may be worth your while, but you should still check the finer details of the deal.
-Also, remember that an advance is not free money, but an investment the publishing company expects to recoup someday in the future.
+Other songwriters, who you respect and who might be signed to the publishing company you’re interested in, can help you understand and learn the ropes.

 It’s NOT okay to sign a publishing deal if:

-- There is no advance being offered, or it’s quite meager.
-Signing a publishing deal doesn’t guarantee you will make money “in the long term,” so it’s not advised for you to go into one, hoping to make money if and when the song gets traction. - You want to retain ownership of all your songs.
+- You want to retain ownership of all your songs.
 Publishing deals offered by major publishers usually mean you lose the rights to your music, once you sign. - You don’t think you will be able to create songs to meet a quota.
 A publishing deal might require you to churn out a set number of songs within a specified period of time. - You already have a growing career singing and writing your own songs.
 Seeking a publishing deal might not be in your best interest if you already have a name and are gaining recognition. - The details of the deal are obscure or just plain shady.
 Contracts usually have a bunch of legalese.
 At the very least, get a lawyer to look over a possible deal if there’s something you don’t understand. - The publishing company has bad reviews from others who have passed through its doors.
 Other songwriters complaining might be a bad sign. - You just don’t feel comfortable with the deal being offered.
 Sometimes it comes down to your gut feeling; listen to it.